Tim Hardaway: National team career

 Hardaway was originally selected to play for "Dream Team II" in the 1994 FIBA World Championship but was replaced after suffering a torn knee ligament.

 He was also selected (as one of the last two players selected) for the 1998 FIBA World Championship team.
 The team was later replaced with CBA and college players due to the NBA lockout.

-In 2000, he played in the Sydney Olympics, scoring 5.5 points/Game and shooting .385 (15–39) from the field.
+In 2000, he played in the Sydney Olympics, averaging 5.5 points per game and shooting .385 (15–of-39) from the field as the Americans won the gold medal.

 Hardaway was a player/head coach of the Florida Pit Bulls of the ABA in 2006.

 In September 2009, he played for the NBA Generations team in the 2009 NBA Asia Challenge, a series of exhibitions against Korean Basketball League and Philippine Basketball Association players.

 Personal life

 Hardaway and his wife Yolanda reside in Michigan.
 They have a son, Tim Jr., and daughters, Nia and Nina.
-Tim Jr. was drafted by the New York Knicks in 2013, and currently plays for the Denver Nuggets.
+Tim Jr. was drafted by the New York Knicks in 2013, and currently plays for the Miami Heat.
+The Heat allow Tim Jr. to wear his father's retired number 10 jersey in his honor.